xandervoron/training/README.md

-Hi, I’m Alex!
+Hi, I’m Alex!\n
-I'm new in coding, study at skillfactory.ru as data analyst and at brainskills.ru as python coder.
-ATM have fun with python/pandas
+I'm new in coding, study at skillfactory.ru as data analyst and at brainskills.ru as python coder.\n ATM have fun with python/pandas

 <!---